 Working with the Community

 If your institution has previously signed the Carbon Commitment, you know that the first element of success is to organize internal structures on campus to ensure that progress can be made.
 Sometimes this is a sustainability committee, sometimes a climate action planning council, or any number of other options.
 Beyond the campus, a broad goal for community engagement is also built into the Carbon Commitment.
 For those institutions that are already part of Second Nature’s Climate Leadership Network, this will be a useful foundation to build on.
 For resilience planning, not only are internal structures critical, but structures that can also work with the community are essential.
 In other words, meeting resilience objectives increases the requirement for community interaction.
-In the Resilience Commitment and in the Climate Leadership Commitment, signatories are required to:
+In the Resilience Commitment and in the Presidents’ Climate Leadership Commitments, signatories are required to: